Miscodings/speak-help/README.md

 Then open your browser and navigate to http://localhost:5000 to start using SpeakHelp.

-Usage
+Usage:
 - Click Start Recording to begin a session.
 - Speak naturally while the app transcribes your speech in real time.
 - View metrics such as average WPM and filler word count live.
 - Click Stop Recording to save the session and review detailed stats.

-Contributing
+Contributing:
-Contributions are welcome!
+- Contributions are welcome!
 Feel free to submit pull requests or open issues for feature requests and bug fixes.

-License
+License:
-MIT License
+- MIT License